GAME CHANGER: TEF2017 Hosts The Most Diverse Gathering of African Entrepreneurs On The African Continent

 “Africa’s development, which must be private-sector led and entrepreneurially driven, will have at its heart, young African innovators and their transformative ideas.
 Only they will create the millions of jobs Africa needs.
 The Forum has brought together Africa’s most important developmental force, her young entrepreneurs who will become catalysts for Africa’s economic liberation.

-We have united the African entrepreneurship ecosystem, putting the entrepreneurs at centre stage.
+We have united the African entrepreneurship ecosystem, putting the entrepreneurs at center stage.
 I want to thank those heads of government and other key policymakers, who have supported our firm belief that the private sector is the engine for growth and the private sector players, who are models of our philosophy of Africapitalism – the idea that business will drive change and that change must deliver economic and social wealth” he explained.